Our Editors Share the Best Advice They Learned From Mom

 “If you are nervous about a situation, whether it's a job interview or a blind date, just act confident, natural, and relaxed, even if you feel the opposite.
 Emotions are highly transferrable, so people will read your cues and respond in a similar way.
-If you act unsure, nervous, or uncomfortable, you're telling the other person they should feel that way too.” — Kat Collings, Editorial Director, Who What Wear
+If you act unsure, nervous, or uncomfortable, you're telling the other person they should feel that way too.” — Kat Collings, Editor-in-Chief, Who What Wear

 "My mom always made sure to remind me that if anything in my life wasn't making me happy, I didn't deserve to have a place in it.
-I pretty much live by that." — Raleigh Seldon, Social Media Editor, Clique.
+I pretty much live by that." — Raleigh Seldon, former Social Media Editor, Clique.

 “My mom is absolutely, shamelessly exuberant.
 She has an incredible sense of humor about everything and such a generousness of nature.
 She can befriend anyone, anywhere, no matter what mood she may be in—or what mood the person she encounters is in.
 It is infectious, and I have seen it work magic on every type of person, in every manner of situation.
-Though I don't have it down fully (and may never), this has taught me to work to encounter life and those around me with a certain buoyancy.” — Dana Covit, Market Editor, MyDomaine
+Though I don't have it down fully (and may never), this has taught me to work to encounter life and those around me with a certain buoyancy.” — Dana Covit, former Market Editor, MyDomaine

 “My mom always taught me to take life one thing at a time.
 Whenever I feel overwhelmed, stressed, or as if I've lost control, my mom can calm me down and remind me that nothing of value gets done if your head is in a million different places.
-Breathe, focus, and tackle your seemingly endless to-do list one item at a time, and soon it will all feel manageable.” — Liz Lynch, Senior Editor, MyDomaine
+Breathe, focus, and tackle your seemingly endless to-do list one item at a time, and soon it will all feel manageable.” — Liz Lynch, former Senior Editor, MyDomaine

 “My mom has always encouraged me to follow my heart—whether it's in relationships, work, or simply new experiences.
 It's a little scary, but a lot of us tend to play it safe and put up with things that don't make us happy, because we think it's the smart thing to do.
 This message always helps me when I have a difficult decision to make.
 I simply ask myself, Is this making you happy, or is it causing you stress and hurting your personal growth?
-I usually know the answer right away.” — Jasmin Perez, Social Media Editor, Clique.
+I usually know the answer right away.” — Jasmin Perez, former Social Media Editor, Clique.

 “Always hold the door for a lady.
 This has become engrained in my muscle memory now, and it comes so automatic to me, even when I'm in a huge rush.
-The smiles and thank-yous have been worth it through the years!” — Mat Sanders, Editor at Large, MyDomaine
+The smiles and thank-yous have been worth it through the years!” — Mat Sanders, former Editor at Large, MyDomaine

 “The best advice my mom has given me is that you should have something to look forward to.
-Whether it’s a weekend getaway on the calendar a couple of months from now or a date with a girlfriend to try out a new restaurant later in the week, an exciting future plan can help get you through a stressful workweek, a depressing month after a breakup, or just a string of rainy, cold days.” — Julia Millay Walsh, Editorial Director, MyDomaine
+Whether it’s a weekend getaway on the calendar a couple of months from now or a date with a girlfriend to try out a new restaurant later in the week, an exciting future plan can help get you through a stressful workweek, a depressing month after a breakup, or just a string of rainy, cold days.” — Julia Millay Walsh, former Editorial Director, MyDomaine

 “The best advice my mom ever gave me is that you can only do one thing at a time.
 At times when I'm overwhelmed with work, life, love, or all of the above, this simple phrase always enters my mind.
 It shows so much wisdom and is a truth that my mom shares with the most enlightened Zen Buddhist monks.
-Go Mom!" — Meghan Blalock, Managing Editor, Who What Wear
+Go Mom!" — Meghan Blalock, former Managing Editor, Who What Wear

 "Largely by example, when I was younger, Mom taught me so much about manners, politeness, and treating people with respect.
-I didn't even realize it at the time, but today I'm so appreciative because it's become something that is so important to me." — Nicole Akhtarzad, Associate Style Editor, Who What Wear
+I didn't even realize it at the time, but today I'm so appreciative because it's become something that is so important to me." — Nicole Akhtarzad, Market Editor, Who What Wear

 Want to read more motherly advice?
 Scroll below for a few books on lessons from Mom and other etiquette.